GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 --new-window
 --allow-running-insecure-content
 --silent-debugger-extension-api
+--disable-device-discovery-notifications # Avoid messages like "New printer on your network" --disable-domain-reliability
 --disable-notifications
---disable-desktop-notifications
---disable-component-update
---disable-background-downloads
---disable-add-to-shelf
---disable-datasaver-prompt
---disable-domain-reliability
+--disable-component-update # Don't update the browser 'components' listed at chrome://components/ --disable-domain-reliability # Disables Domain Reliability Monitoring, which tracks whether the browser has difficulty contacting Google-owned sites and uploads reports to Google.
---disable-breakpad # Disable crashdump collection (reporting is already disabled in Chromium) --disable-features=site-per-process # Disables OOPIF. https://www.chromium.org/Home/chromium-security/site-isolation --disable-hang-monitor
+--disable-breakpad # Disable crashdump collection (reporting is already disabled in Chromium) --enable-crash-reporter-for-testing # Used for turning on Breakpad crash reporting in a debug environment
+  # where crash reporting is typically compiled but disabled.

+--disable-features=site-per-process # Disables OOPIF. https://www.chromium.org/Home/chromium-security/site-isolation
+--disable-features=ScriptStreaming # V8 script streaming
+--disable-hang-monitor

 --disable-backgrounding-occluded-windows
 --disable-ipc-flooding-protection # Some javascript functions can be used to flood the browser process with IPC.
-By default, protection is on to limit the number of IPC sent to 10 per second per frame.
-This flag disables it. https://crrev.com/604305
+    # By default, protection is on to limit the number of IPC sent to 10 per second per frame.
+    # This flag disables it. https://crrev.com/604305

 --disable-renderer-backgrounding # This disables non-foreground tabs from getting a lower process priority
                                  # This doesn't (on its own) affect timers or painting behavior.